-There are four periods in the history of the growth and compilation of Qur’anic interpretation to sustainable develop in Indonesia: First, the classical period (14th and 15th centuries AD), namely the period of Islamization associated with the presence of the Wali Songo (Nine Guardians).
+There are four periods in the history of the growth and compilation of Qur’anic interpretation to sustainable development in Indonesia: First, the classical period (14th and 15th centuries AD), namely the period of Islamization associated with the presence of the Wali Songo (Nine Guardians).
 Second, the medieval period (16th to 18th centuries AD) began with the introduction of explanatory works from the Middle East, such as Tafsīr al-Jalālayn, and the discovery of the anonymous manuscript Surat al-Kahf during the sultanate of Ala’ al-Din Riayat Shah Sayyid al-Mukammil (1537-1604).
-The Qur’anic interpretation began with Abd al-Rauf As-Sinkili's (1615-1693 AD) Tarjumān al-Mustafīd.(Latif, 2019: 105-124) Third, the pre-modern period (19th century AD).
+The Qur’anic interpretation began with Abd al-Rauf As-Sinkili's (1615-1693 AD) Tarjumān al-Mustafīd (Latif, 2019: 105-124).
+Third, the pre-modern period (19th century AD).
 The publication of Marāḥ labīd (also known as Tafsīr al-munīr li-maʿālim al-tanzīl) marked this period.
 Its author is Muhammad Nawawi al-Bantani (1813-1879 AD).
-After al-Bantani wrote down his Marāḥ Labīd, Indonesia’s tafsīr tradition is growing.(Ma’arif, 2017: 117-127)Fourth, modern period (20th century AD to the present).
+After al-Bantani wrote down his Marāḥ Labīd, Indonesia’s tafsīr tradition is growing (Ma’arif, 2017: 117-127).
+Fourth, the modern period (20th century AD to the present).
 Among the tafsīr works in this period was Mahmud Yunus' Tafsir Qur’an Karim, initially written in Javanese from 1922 to 1938 and then refined in Indonesian.
 Then, from 1928 to 1956, Ahmad Hassan wrote Al-Furqan, Munawwar Khalil wrote Tafsir Hidayaturrahman in Javanese, and in 1942, Mahmud Aziz wrote Tafsir Qur’an in Indonesian.

-After that T. M. Hasbi Ash-Shiddieqy published Tafsir An-Nur (1952), Zainuddin Hamidy and Fachruddin HS later wrote Tafsir Qur’an(Hamidy & Hs, 1988) and Bisyri Musthafa wrote his Tafsīr al-ibrīz li-maʿrifat tafsīr al-Qur’ān al-ʿazīz (1960).
+After that T. M. Hasbi Ash-Shiddieqy published Tafsir An-Nur (1952), Zainuddin Hamidy and Fachruddin HS later wrote Tafsir Qur’an (1955)(Hamidy & Hs, 1988) and Bisyri Musthafa wrote his Tafsīr al-ibrīz li-maʿrifat tafsīr al-Qur’ān al-ʿazīz (1960).
 In 1960, Malik Mahmud also wrote Tafsir Sinar and Hakim Bakri et al. wrote Tafsir al-Qur’an al-Hakim.
 Ahmad Sanusi wrote Rawḍat al-ʿirfān fī maʿrifat al-Qur’ān, and in 1967 Hamka wrote Tafsir al-Azhar, while H.B.
 Jassin wrote the controversial Qur’an’ul Karim Bacaan Mulia in 1977.
-In 1983, Oemar Bakry wrote Tafsir Rahmat; in 1985, Misbah Mustafa wrote Tafsīr al-iklīl fī maʿānī al-tanzīl; and in 2000, Muhammad Quraish Shihab wrote Tafsir al-Mishbah.(Igisani, 2018)
+In 1983, Oemar Bakry wrote Tafsir Rahmat; in 1985, Misbah Mustafa wrote Tafsīr al-iklīl fī maʿānī al-tanzīl; and in 2000, Muhammad Quraish Shihab wrote Tafsir al-Mishbah (Igisani, 2018).

 Four Leading Contemporary Qur’anic Commentaries

 The first is Mahmud Yunus’ Tafsir Qur’an Karim.
-According to Mahmud Yunus (1899-1983), his interpretation work results from "in-depth research" over approximately 53 years, from the age of 20 to 73.
+According to Mahmud Yunus (1899-1983).
+His interpretative work resulted from "in-depth research" over approximately 53 years, from the age of 20 to 73.
 The writing of this book began in 1922 AD.
-After the publication of the first, second, and third volumes in 1924 AD, Yunus stopped writing because he wanted to pursue his education at al-Azhar in Cairo, the capital of Egypt.
+After the publication of the first, second, and third volumes in 1924 AD, Yunus stopped writing because he wanted to pursue his education at al-Azhar in Cairo..
 Upon returning from Egypt, he resumed his writing in 1935 AD.
-Finally, in April 1938 AD, all 30 volumes of the Qur’an were completed.(Yunus, 2015: ii-iv) This Tafsir Qur’an Karim uses the global interpretive method (ijmālī).
-The sources and materials of interpretation combine two methods: textual interpretation (bi al-ma’thūr) and rational interpretation (bi al-ra’y).(Hermawan et al., 2017: 370-390)
+Finally, in April 1938 AD, all 30 volumes of the Qur’an were completed (Yunus, 2015: ii-iv).
+This Tafsir Qur’an Karim uses the global interpretive method (ijmālī).
+The sources and materials of interpretation combine two methods: textual interpretation (bi al-ma’thūr) and rational interpretation (bi al-ra’y) (Hermawan et al., 2017: 370-390).